-• "DH3072": This DH group is offered as an option for version 3 endpoints having security requirements that exceed the security of a 2048-bit DH group.
+• "DH3072": This DH group is offered as an option for version 4 endpoints having security requirements that exceed the security of a 2048-bit DH group.
 The OID references a fixed 3072-bit DH group.
 This DH group shall be used to generate a master key for distribution of session key(s) for AES-192 or AES-256 ("Z4", "Z5") encryption algorithms.

-• "DH4096": This DH group is offered as an option for version 3 endpoints having security requirements that exceed the security of a 3072-bit DH group.
+• "DH4096": This DH group is offered as an option for version 4 endpoints having security requirements that exceed the security of a 3072-bit DH group.
+The OID references a fixed 4096-bit DH group.
+This DH group shall be used to generate a master key for distribution of session key(s) for AES-256 ("Z5") encryption algorithms.

+• "DH6144": This DH group is offered as an option for version 4 endpoints having security requirements that exceed the security of a 6144-bit DH group.
+The OID references a fixed 4096-bit DH group.
+This DH group shall be used to generate a master key for distribution of session key(s) for AES-256 ("Z5") encryption algorithms.

+• "DH8192": This DH group is offered as an option for version 4 endpoints having security requirements that exceed the security of a 8192-bit DH group.
 The OID references a fixed 4096-bit DH group.
 This DH group shall be used to generate a master key for distribution of session key(s) for AES-256 ("Z5") encryption algorithms.

 It is recommended to apply the defined 1024-bit or optionally, larger DH groups unless other security needs would make other Diffie-Hellman parameters preferential.
 Further, it is recommended to consider using the defined OIDs identifying the DH groups, see 7.8.
 Nevertheless, implementations should be prepared to obtain the DH group parameters literally without explicit OID indication.
 In this case, implementations should ascertain that the correct DH group is being conveyed according to Table 4.